dovry/.dotfiles/fresh-install/README.md

 ### what's this?

-I'm trying to automate everything I do whenever I setup an ubuntu server, raspberry pi or a linux VM to make it comfy to work with
+I'm trying to automate everything I do whenever I setup any sort of debian based environment to make it comfy to work with

 ### what it do?
 * updates and upgrades